robgraves/crapsgame/README.md

 INSTRUCTIONS:

-To play, run from command line:
+-To play, run from command line:

 username@hostname $  python craps.py

+-To have sound install mpg123 package on your Linux distribution